maelle/simplymaelle/content/post/2021-06-15-serverside-mathjax/index.md

 Solutions I saw are:

 -   a Node module called [mathjax-node-cli](https://github.com/mathjax/mathjax-node-cli).
-I know there are [ways to use JS from R](https://blog.r-hub.io/2020/08/25/js-r/#bundling-javascript-code) but I got lazy once I saw I hade to update my Node installation or whatever the error message was.
+I know there are [ways to use JS from R](https://blog.r-hub.io/2020/08/25/js-r/#bundling-javascript-code) but I got lazy once I saw I had to update my Node installation or whatever the error message was.
 -   a way to run a [MathJax API](https://github.com/chialab/math-api), which I have not tried.
 -   rendering math [on a browser and extracting the result](https://advancedweb.hu/mathjax-processing-on-the-server-side/).